This page is a labor of love, dedicated to Belka, Valeska

 1/4 cup refridgerated raw wheat germ, alternated every other day with 1 TBN nutritional yeast

-A multi-mineral supplement containing micro-minerals such as selenium, copper and zinc.
+A multi-mineral supplement containing micro-minerals selenium, manganese, magnesium, copper and zinc.

 1/2 tspn kelp